jerturowetz/notes/to-do.md

 # Jeremy's To-Do List

+what id really like to do is deploy via rsync (dont scrap build yet)

+deployments

+deploying to dev (for reviews)

+step 1: make surr master @ dev are up tp date

+git checkout dev
+git pull
+git checkout master
+git pull

+step 2: make sure your feature branch is up to date with master

+git checkout your-feature-branch
+git merge master
+resolve conflicts:
+npm run watch
+commit any updated build files

+step 3: make sure dev is up to date with master

+same as step 2 just with dev

+step 4: merge your feature into dev

+push

+deploying to production (after reviews)

+to deploy to dev for reviews,youre gonna wanna make sure:

+A) dev is up to date with master

 - Tell @Audio Technique to ditch the EQ (514-597-0707) - BSS FCS-960
 - Drop table at Irene's
 - review SEO and localization cheat sheet